PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 # Final notes:

 To be able to use the Spotify Album Art sketch one needs to have at least a `Spotify Premium account`.
-Then one has to create a Spotify Developer Account.
+Then one has to create a `Spotify Developer account`.
 After this account is created one has to create at least one app in the Developer website `personal Dashboard`.
 Then, in the `Settings` one has to add the `return address`, e.g.: `http:192.168.0.120/callback/` to whitelist this address to redirect to after authentication success OR failure.
 This is needed during the creation